aws-samples/amazon-transcribe-live-call-analytics/lca-agentassist-setup-stack/README.md

 Now let’s examine at an example of a multi-turn Agent Assist scenario.
 If a caller says “I’m calling about my card”, but does not specify the type of card, Amazon Lex can identify what the intent is (which is calling about a card), but it still needs more information (the slot value, which is the type of card).
 In this case, the Agent Assist suggested response would be “What type of card are you interested in?
 A rewards card or purchase card?”.
 The caller then can reply with “rewards card”, which will “fulfill” the intent.
 This means all the required slots have been collected.

-Agent Assist uses the AWS QnABot solution to handle the architecture deployment and configuration of Amazon Lex and Amazon Kendra.
-To learn more about AWS QnABot, see here: https://aws.amazon.com/solutions/implementations/aws-qnabot/
+Agent Assist uses the QnABot on AWS solution to handle the architecture deployment and configuration of Amazon Lex and Amazon Kendra.
+To learn more about QnABot on AWS, see here: https://aws.amazon.com/solutions/implementations/aws-qnabot/

 ![Agent Assist Architecture](../images/lca-chimevc-architecture.png)
 ## How to enable Agent Assist in Live Call Analytics